Talking About Conversation Coaching

 & of course you’d want to return the favor to your conversation partners, expressing interest in what they have to say via both your facial expressions and your verbal responses.

-6. Asking questions
+5. Asking questions

 Conversation isn’t just about being able to talk to others—it’s about helping others feel comfortable talking to you, and inviting them to share more about themselves.
 This means identifying opportunities to delve deeper into others’ remarks, & asking good questions: initial and follow-up, closed and open-ended, informational and exploratory, all kinds!
 In addition to being rather flattering—most people like it when someone shows curiosity about them—questions give you more time to think and more potential things to react to!
 A win-win!
 “Interviewing,” as I call it, usually plays a central role in conversation training.

 ... & that’s how I go about it!
 As with my standard public speaking students, all the session material is customized to your unique conversation goals & needs, so we’d emphasize the various skills above to whatever extent you need each.
+Everyone is different.
 Hopefully after a while, you’ll feel much more equipped to start conversations, sustain them, and feel comfortable in them.
 For some initial practice, you could set up a free conversation/consultation with me! 🙂

 *Exception: The dry, understated speaker whose deadpan style knowingly sets off/contrasts with fascinating or humorous remarks.